Can I Get Pregnant While Breastfeeding?

-LAM isn’t 100% effective as a sole form of contraception, because you can get pregnant before your period begins again.
+It is important to know that LAM isn’t 100% effective as a sole form of contraception, because you can get pregnant before your period begins again.
 Additionally, LAM does not protect against STDs.
 If you think you are at risk for a sexually transmitted disease, make sure to use effective contraception.

 If you're unsure if your fertility has returned while breastfeeding, there are a few signs to look out for.

 Of course, the return of your menstrual cycle is a common sign that you've begun ovulating again, though some moms begin ovulating again even before their first postpartum period so it's not always a perfect way to tell where your cycle is at.

 Another sign that you may be ovulating again is that your cervical mucous temporarily becomes thicker while breastfeeding.
 Cramping, increased libido, and breast tenderness are other signs of ovulation while breastfeeding (though they could be signs of other things too!)